Research Team

 Research Support

-The Harry Bridges Research Team works with local organizations to provide research support.
-Contact the Harry Bridges Center for Labor Studies Research Director, Rachel Erstad at rerstad@uw.edu or hbcls@uw.edu.
+The Harry Bridges Research Team works with workers and their organizations, public entities, and more to provide support on a variety of research projects.
+If you're interested in collaborating, or learning more, please contact the Harry Bridges Center for Labor Studies Research Director, Rachel Erstad, at rerstad@uw.edu or hbcls@uw.edu.
 You may also visit the Bridges Center office on the UW Seattle campus in Smith Hall, rooms 017 & 019, located on the ground level.

 Get Involved